 Arrive early to catch the Sustainable Transportation Summit before Bioenergy 2016

-On July 11–12, the U.S. Department of Energy will host the first-ever Sustainable Transportation Summit.
+On July 11–12, the U.S. Department of Energy hosted the first-ever Sustainable Transportation Summit.
 The summit brings together transportation and mobility leaders to discuss the technology, policy, and market innovations that hold the potential to shape the transportation system of the future.
 The Sustainable Transportation Summit seeks to engage a diverse stakeholder community whose interests span a broad technology portfolio, from fuel cells and vehicle electrification to the bioenergy supply chain.
-This year’s summit will highlight progress and achievements in transportation research and development and bring new transportation technologies to market.
+This year’s summit highlighted progress and achievements in transportation research and development and bring new transportation technologies to market.

 Bioenergy 2016 Attendee Networking Tool

 The Attendee Networking Tool provided information on attendee backgrounds, areas of expertise, and business contact details to help attendees network and identify potential partners working in the bioeconomy.
 For questions about the tool, please contact BETONetworkingTool@energetics.com.